swiftlyll/ms-graph/README.md

 # Graph API
-Collection of PowerShell and Python scripts that call the Microsoft Graph API to obtain information.
+Collection of PowerShell and Python scripts that call the Microsoft Graph API.